Nuuk: Historical buildings

+Examples of modern architecture include the Katuaq cultural center by Schmidt Hammer Lassen (1997), the campus of the University of Greenland by Tegnestuen Nuuk and KHR Arkitekter (2008), the Nuuk Center by KHR Arkitekter (2012), and the Anstalten Correctional Facility by Friis & Moltke and Schmidt Hammer Lassen (2019).

 Cultural

 Katuaq is a cultural center used for concerts, films, art exhibitions, and conferences.
 It was designed by Schmidt Hammer Lassen and inaugurated on 15 February 1997.
-Katuaq contains two auditoria, the larger seating 1,008 people and the smaller, 508.
-The complex also contains an art school, library, meeting facilities, administrative offices and a café.
+Katuaq contains two auditoria, one seating 1,008 people and the other 508.
+The complex also contains an art school, library, meeting facilities, administrative offices, and a café.

-The Nuuk Art Museum is the only private art and crafts museum in Greenland.
-The museum contains a notable collection of local paintings, watercolors, drawings, and graphics, some by Andy Warhol; and figures in soapstone, ivory, and wood, with many items collected by archaeologists.
+The Nuuk Art Museum is Greenland's only private art and crafts museum.
+It has a notable collection of local paintings, watercolors, drawings, and graphics, some by Andy Warhol; and figures in soapstone, ivory, and wood, with many items collected by archaeologists.